leaderit/graphql-postgres-template/doc/AUTH.md

         }
     }

 If a login action was successfull, the variable 'success' will content true.
 In other case it will content 'false' and 'error' will content text of the error.

 ## User Profile

+The query returns current user's profile with additional and expanded data.
+You can configure any types and set of the data as you wish in your backend.

+You can request additional data from caches, databases, another queries and send it to the user in the request.

 ### query:

     query Profile {
         profile {
             user {
                 id
                 login
                 name
                 role {
                     name
                 }
             }
         }
     }